20 Best Blue Mountains Walks (Hiking Guide)

 Frederica Falls in North Lawson

-The 5.5 km Empire Pass Waterfall Circuit is situated in the northern part of Lawson (north of the highway) and is a bit more challenging than its counterpart in South Lawson.
+The 5.5 km Empire Pass Waterfall Circuit, located north of the highway in Lawson, is a bit more challenging than its counterpart in South Lawson.

-This circuit walk consists of the Empire Pass and the Dantes Glen Walking Track, and like the South Lawson Waterfall Circuit, it takes in no less than four pretty waterfalls.
+This walk combines the Empire Pass and Dantes Glen Walking Track, leading you to four picturesque waterfalls.

-The Dantes Glen section (on Council land) is only 1.8 km long and includes three of the four waterfalls.
-The Empire Pass (within National Parks) is a bit longer and includes the fourth waterfall, Frederica Falls, which is beautiful enough to justify doing the entire waterfall circuit.
+The Dantes Glen section, on Council land, is 1.8 km long and features three of the waterfalls, while the Empire Pass (within National Parks) is a bit longer, showcasing the fourth waterfall, Frederica Falls.
+This stunning cascade makes the full circuit well worth the effort.

 More information: Empire Pass Waterfall Circuit.